 Comparing one crib rail cover to another can be a difficult task.
 Especially when each box is advertising how great their rail protector is.
 Below are some points to take into consideration when comparing crib rail covers.

-When your baby starts chewing on the crib rail cover there is going to be drool.
+When your baby starts chewing on it there is going to be drool.
 Lots and lots of drool.
-A crib rail cover should not only be easy to clean but also prevent drool from building up inside it.
+It should not only be easy to clean but also prevent drool from building up inside it.

 A fabric crib rail, for instance, can soak up drool leaving it constantly damp.
 The underside of a damp crib rail cover is the perfect environment for growing mold and mildew.